tommyfuu/colorTemp-Past-Codes/README.md

 # colorTemp-Past-Codes
-Some past codes for reference
+Some past codes for reference for the map information fetching.
+Have fun!

 # Included a matlab file that I just tested tonight (20200409).
 colorTemp.mlx might only work completely on Matlab on Windows system for some reason.
 I tried with Mac and Mac is acting weirdly with ginput.
 So to make it work, please use Windows.
 Haven't tested for Linux but hopefully it works.